quiltdata/quilt/docs/technical-reference.md

 <!-- markdownlint-disable -->
 # Run Quilt in Your AWS Account
-Quilt is a data mesh that verifies the integrity of your data so that teams can find, understand, and file data of any size or in any format.
+Quilt is a data mesh that verifies the integrity of your data so that teams can find, understand, and file discoveries based on data of any size or in any format.

 A Quilt _instance_ is a private portal that runs in your virtual private cloud (VPC).